 - No obvious place to initialise core application services

 - No way to configure or swap out system services that may differ depending on the user's permission, hosting container or perhaps even the current device

 The bootstrapper isn’t a complicated mechanism as it simply orchestrates the startup of core layers, components and UI.

 The diagram below shows the bootstrap sequence in Reactive Trader® Cloud GUI.

 We wait for the DOM to become ready, start services, connect the messaging layer, start models and render the views.
 From a runtime perspective, our models are hot and ready by the time the view is rendered.
 From an architectural perspective, we can grow out our various layers and be reassured our clean isolation and startup sequencing will allow us to expand the system without breaking existing functionality.

 Where to next?

-Over the coming weeks we’ll be adding articles to this series which deep dive on the above layers.
-In the meantime checkout a live demo of the app and for a more in depth look get the code.
+Over the coming weeks, we’ll be adding articles to this series that deep dive into the above layers.
+In the meantime check out a live demo of the app and for a more in depth look get the code.
 If you have any questions or find a bug, feel free to submit an issue on GitHub or, even better, submit a PR!